MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 |UDP/SRTP|SBC|Media Processor|Defined on the SBC|49152 – 53247|

   > [!NOTE]
-  > We recommend at least two ports per concurrent call on the SBC.
+  > Microsoft recommends at least two ports per concurrent call on the SBC.

 ## Media traffic: Codecs